shotsuji/rodrigodalben.github.io/sign_up_log_in.md

 ##### Secondary Analysis
 * Comparison to meta-analytic data: [Christina Bergmann](mailto:Christina.Bergmann@mpi.nl), [Riccardo Fusaroli](mailto:fusaroli@cas.au.dk).
 * Analysis of supplemental demographic variables: [Melissa Kline](mailto:mekline@mit.edu).

+##### New Projects

+If you are interested in leading a new **ManyBabies** project (either a main project or a spin-off that would involve data collection across multiple labs), please look at the [project proposal form](https://docs.google.com/document/d/1kbnK2us2Svfcf7X4TAI5YUw3_duUNAQoYINTuuWr1Jw/edit) and/or contact the ManyBabies [Governing Board](mailto:manybabies-gb@mailman.stanford.edu).